Shop Local, Support Local!

 The City of Belfast is a secret paradise for boaters.
-Not only does the City offer a very friendly Maine community atmosphere, for a boater, it is heaven.
-Everything you need, or need to do, (see list of services) right down to the Customs Office, is within walking distance.
+Not only does the City offer a friendly Maine community atmosphere, for a boater, but it is also heaven.
+Everything you need or need to do, (see list of services) right down to the Customs Office, is within walking distance.

 And the best part – no crowds.
 Our recently renovated dock facility is very accommodating with fuel and pump-out services, and there will always be someone to give you directions or help with your lines.
-Not only are we friendly, it’s also a beautiful City to visit!
+Not only are we friendly, but it’s also a beautiful city to visit!